-Lisa Brenner joined KPCC in December 2011.
-Prior to that she led content direction for a top Los Angeles city blog as Co-Editor of LAist, where she had been the Music Editor years earlier.
+Lisa joined KPCC in December 2011.
+Prior to that she led content direction as co-editor of LAist, where she had been the music editor years earlier.

-Brenner has written and produced arts, culture and news content for a number of print and online publications including MTV, Glamour and LA.com, where she previously served as Music Editor and Managing Editor of the entertainment and lifestyle website.
+Lisa has written and produced arts, culture and news content for a number of print and online publications, including MTV, Glamour and LA.com, where she previously served as Music Editor and Managing Editor of the entertainment and lifestyle website.

-She worked on the 20th Century Fox studio lot in creative licensing for Fox Music publishing where she co-created the department's first online store and mined the musical catalogue of film scores, TV themes and soundtrack assets for promotional samplers, boxed sets and placement packages.
+She worked on the 20th Century Fox studio lot in creative licensing for Fox Music publishing, where she co-created the department's first online store and mined the musical catalogue of film scores, TV themes and soundtrack assets for promotional samplers, boxed sets and placement packages.
 Prior to Fox, she coordinated large-scale film, commercial and music video productions.

-Brenner earned a B.A. from Pennsylvania State University in Media Studies with an emphasis in film and television.
+Lisa earned a B.A. from Pennsylvania State University in Media Studies with an emphasis in film and television.
 Her dad says she majored in watching TV.
 He's not wrong.

 Stories by Lisa Brenner